pixxlesadmin/OpenCart/README.md

 # Introduction

-This Opencart module provides an easy method to integrate with the payment gateway.
+This OpenCart module provides an easy method to integrate with the payment gateway.
  - Supports Open versions: **3.X**

 # Prerequisites